-We will soon be reading the play A Christmas Carol by Charles Dickens in class!
-In preparation for our reading, please visit the following websites in order to learn more about the play and the setting of A Christmas Carol.
-Read and view the materials at each site and answer the questions on the handout provided by Ms. WB.
+We will be reading the play A Christmas Carol by Charles Dickens!
+Please visit the following websites in order to learn more about the play and the setting of A Christmas Carol.
+Read and view the materials at each site and answer the questions on the handout provided.

 - The Origins of A Christmas Carol

 - Street Life in London in the 19th Century

 - Poverty and Families in the Victorian Era

 - A Christmas Carol Film Trailer (1938)